 A "unity formula" is just a formula that has been retotaled so that the RO group of oxides totals one.
 This is also called a Seger formula and this standard provides one basis for comparing glazes.
 The three column format of expressing a formula was first used by Hermann Seger.
-The unity is normally set to the fluxes.
 Here is how we would recalculate a raw formula to a flux unity:

 The Seger method of rationalizing the chemistry of glazes does not work as well at lower temperatures because some oxides that are powerful fluxes at high temperatures are refractory in low fire.
 Oxides have a much more individual presence (at each temperature range) than the Seger method tends to recognize.
 Also, their contributions to particular properties often are not linear according to concentration.
 For example, boron is both a glass and a flux and the logic for its employment at various temperature ranges differs.
 It does not 'plug into' a Seger formula well.
-For these are other reasons, many people prefer to use Mole%.
+Many people prefer to use Mole% when rationalizing how a formula relates to the fired product.
+However, all of this being said, there is great value in a method of presentation that clearly shows the relationship between Al2O3, SiO2 and everything else.

-Digitalfire desktop Insight required that users specify whether to unify materials or RO or R2O3.
-However Insight-live automatically sets this (the greater of the total of the two sets that one to unity).
+Digitalfire desktop Insight required that users specify whether to unify recipes to RO or R2O3.
+However Insight-live automatically sets this (the group having the greater total wins the unity setting).
+Users can click the 'Auto Unity' heading and it will cycle between various settings, eventually coming back to auto-unity.
+Recipes remember their settings.

 A Limitation of the Seger Unity Formula